erlangsters/term-validator/DOCUMENTATION.md

 term_validator:validate(Term, Format, Validators).
 ```

-Because it's a tedious syntax, you will usually write your own validate
-function that will hide this details away and will include all the custom
+(Usually, you write your own validate/2 function that includes all the custom
-validators of your project.
+validators of your project.)

 Having a look at the implementation of the built-in validators, while reading
 this section, is not a bad idea.